underscoreio/essential-scala/src/pages/sequencing/sequencing-computation.md

   Empty // This one failed
 ~~~

-We want to sequence all these computations.
+We want to run these computations one after another.
 If any one of them fails the whole computation fails.
 Otherwise we'll add up all the numbers we get.
 We can do this with `flatMap` as follows.

 ~~~ scala
 mightFail1 flatMap { x =>